2 FAM 600

 2 FAM 614.3 Department of State Basic Authorities Act of 1956, as amended and Foreign Assistance Act of 1961, as amended, Criteria

 a.
-The post must substantiate a need to provide educational facilities for dependent children of U.S. citizens under Chief of Mission authority stationed outside the United States who are engaged in carrying out U.S. Government activities.
-There must be sufficient U.S. citizen dependent children at the post, or anticipated at the post, to justify the proposed assistance.
+The post must substantiate a need to provide educational facilities for dependent children of U.S. citizens who are Government personnel under Chief of Mission authority.
+There must be sufficient such U.S. Government personnel with dependent children assigned to the post, or anticipated at the post, to justify the proposed assistance.

 b.
 The school, to the extent possible, should: